miniBill/witch-awakening/DLCs/FolkExpansion/Quests.md

 You could instead opt to join the Necromancers, who sought to burn the Flowers of Life to prevent the spread of Lifeweaving.
 Lifeweaving will be barred from your timeline with few practitioners in the world, and in her failure and having lead to the destruction of the grove of flowers, Liena will take her own life.
 Actual reward for this path?
 Well, if you're a Hespatian you might dominate the necromancers, and take control of their Family, becoming your grunts.

---- BOBBY TABLE ---

-DISTRESS BEACON
+## Quest: Distress Beacon
-Noble
+- Slot: Noble

-Threat 6
+- Threat: 6
-Conflict 4
+- Conflict: 4
-Reward 4
+- Reward: 4

 Requires Lunabella, Alphazon, ORC, HexVPN, OR Battleship.
 In short, some means to receive space coms personally or as a mission from a higher up who received it.
 At some point in time sensors, tech or magical, pick up on an unknown object streaking through the solar system from beyond the oort cloud heading through on a trajectory straight to the sun.
 A Ghost or HexNet (or both) broadcast is repeating a distress signal on repeat requesting help in a quickly deciphered strange language spoken in a feminine voice To the point, a space ship is on collision course with the sun and being pursued by a space kraken, naturally you'll need to step in.